strawmelonjuice/lumina/ABOUT.md

 - **Real-Time Communication:** WebSocket-based messaging for instant updates and interactions.
 - **Content Sharing:** Support for articles, media, and text posts
-- **Semi-decentralised:** Instances (servers) can communicate over websockets with allowlisted other instances to blend certain aspects of their respective timelines, the identification relies on the already in place DNS system and SSH keys.
+- **Semi-decentralised:** Instances (servers) can communicate over websockets with allowlisted other instances to blend certain aspects of their respective timelines, the identification relies on the existing DNS system and on SSH keys.
 - **Bubbles vs timelines:** While Lumina has a global timeline and one for following and mutuals, it also has 'bubbles', semi-isolated timelines you can be a member of, that sort of operate as communities for specific subjects.